mvolkmann/blog/src/deno.md

 ## Shell Completions

-The `deno completion` command generations shell-specific commands to define shell completions for `deno` subcommands and their options.
+The `deno completions` command generations shell-specific commands to define shell completions for `deno` subcommands and their options.
 The supported shells are zsh, bash, fish, powershell, and elvish.
 For example, to generate completions for the fish shell